-- has recognised an uncertain tax position and/or disclosed a contingent liability for a position (asset) in its financial statements for the corresponding income year.
+- prepares financial statements in accordance with the relevant accounting standards, including but not limited to applying AASB Interpretation 23 (PDF, 325KB) [] (Uncertainty over income tax treatments) in recognising, measuring and disclosing uncertain tax positions - has recognised an uncertain tax position and/or disclosed a contingent liability for a position (asset) in its financial statements for the corresponding income year.

-The concepts of recognition, measurement and disclosure are to be given meanings in accordance with accounting principles.
+The concepts of recognition, measurement and disclosure are in accordance with accounting principles.